delisma/DW-Extension-HTMLinter/README.md

 ##Roadmap
 * //TODO: Progress bar with a cancel option
 * //TODO: Generate a report of changes done on file
-* //TODO: Make the change affect all open documents also
+* //TODO: Make option to choose between all open documents or only current document

 ##Caution
 Use caution if using this tool to convert your code, as this can sometimes yield unwanted results.
 Check your code carefully.